Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Methodology

 \item Each word is drawn from the multinomial distribution:

 \end{enumerate} \end{enumerate}

 We use the \emph{partially collapsed variational EM algorithm} by \cite{roberts2016} to estimate the CTM.
 The approach is implemented in the \texttt{R}-package \texttt{stm} by \cite{roberts2019}.
-We are particularly interested in estimating $\theta_d$, namely the topic proportions of each document, whose aggregates serve as our textual predictors; see Section \ref{text}.
+We are particularly interested in $\theta_d$, namely the topic proportions of each document, whose aggregates serve as our text-based predictors; see Section \ref{text}.

-\section{Empirical work}
+\section{Empirical Work}